 Five years down the road, China has invested more than 70 billion USD into BRI-related infrastructure projects, not counting projects still under construction or in the planning phase, which involve much larger investment volumes.

 It is clear by now that BRI is about much more than securing China’s trade routes and energy supplies as well as exporting its industrial overcapacities to far-away construction projects.
 The initiative is a key part of Xi Jinping’s grand foreign policy design to increase China’s influence in its regional neighborhood and beyond.

 Drawing on an extensive database of BRI projects, the MERICS Belt and Road Tracker provides informed analyses of BRI-related developments and trends.
 Apart from the database, which is updated regularly, the Tracker provides a wide range of regional and thematic maps to visualize the initiative’s scope and progress – as well as its setbacks.

-The lead researcher of the project is MERICS Research Associate Thomas S. Eder.
+The lead researcher of the project is MERICS analyst Thomas S. Eder.

 Powering the Belt and Road: China builds and invests in energy-infrastructure worldwide

 Traveling the BRI - Blogposts by Jacob Mardell